People ask all the time – is the ZZ plant poisonous? Here’s the details!

-Handling, ingesting and coming in contact with all parts of the plant is not recommended.
+Handling, ingesting, and coming in contact with all plant parts is not recommended.

-This includes the seeds, glossy dark green foliage, stems, roots, and sap, etc
+This includes the seeds, glossy dark green foliage, stems, roots, and plant’s sap, etc.

 What Are The Symptoms Of Zamioculcas Zamiifolia Poisoning?

 The word “poisonous” or ‘toxic” could be a little strong or exaggerated.

-When the “toxic plant” juices come in contact with the skin, mucous membranes or ingested a burning, pain and/or swelling may occur.
+When the “toxic plant” juices come in contact with the skin and mucous membranes or are ingested, burning, pain and/or swelling may occur.

 For this reason, it is best for adults, children, and pets to avoid contact with Zamioculcas.

-The Children’s Hospital of Philadelphia explains it well.
+The Children’s Hospital of Philadelphia explains zz plant poison symptoms well.

 “When any part of these plants is chewed and swallowed, the crystals stab the sensitive tissues of the tongue, gums, and throat, creating the sensation of biting into ground glass.
-Pain, difficulty swallowing, swelling and temporary hoarseness may occur.
+Pain, difficulty swallowing, swelling, vomiting, diarrhea, dehydration, and temporary hoarseness may occur.

-Poisoning from swallowing an oxalate-containing plant is rare because the intense mouth pain usually prevents children from eating a significant quantity of the plant.
+Poisoning from swallowing an oxalate-containing plant is rare because intense mouth pain usually prevents children from eating a significant quantity of the plant.

-When the juices of the plant come in contact with the skin, burning, pain, and swelling may occur.
+When the plant’s juices come in contact with the skin, burning, pain, and swelling may occur.
 Lather the exposed area repeatedly with soap and rinse with warm running water to ease the irritation.” [source]

 How To Protect Yourself While Handling The Zamioculcas Zamiifolia Plant

-To protect yourself from potential skin irritation wear gloves when potting plants, starting leaf cuttings, tubers or planting the potato-like rhizomes.
+To protect yourself from potential skin irritation, wear gloves when potting plants, starting leaf cuttings, tubers, or planting potato-like rhizomes.

 Wear gloves when repotting or dividing the succulent tubers (which store water) of the ZZ plant.

-Wash your arms and hands after handling the plant, especially if any juices or sap touch your exposed skin.
+Wash your arms and hands after handling the plant, especially if juices or sap touch your exposed skin.

 NOTE: Keep the plant out of direct sunlight and do not avoid overwatering.